 The aim of Tús is to re-introduce the long term unemployed back to the work force.
 Participants are guided through interview selection, basic requirements of working ie. bank accounts and online tax accounts.
 They are trained in Manual Handling.
 If required they are given instruction on different environmental machinery.
 They are assisted with the struggles of maintaining a paid position, timekeeping, attendance and the necessity of wearing and using PPE.

 Tús has a 12 month placement contract.

-To be eligible to participate on Tús you must have been continuously unemployed for at least 12 months and “signing on” on a full-time basis: and have been receiving a (Jobseeker’s Benefit or Jobseeker’s Allowance from the Department of Employment Affairs and Social Protection for at least 12 months; and be currently receiving Jobseeker’s Allowance.
+To be eligible to participate on Tus you must have been continuously unemployed for at least 12 months and "signing on" on a full-time basis; and have been receiving a Jobseeker's benefit, Jobseeker's allowance or Disability Allowance.

 Self-Refer: There is now a “Self Refer” process for unemployed people who are eligible for this scheme and applicants can apply by contacting their local office.
 Participants on Tús can take up other employment provided it does not interfere with the work and times of the Tús placement.
 If participants are offered alternative work or training they may terminate their placement contract if they wish.